WTIC-TV: News operation

 The creation of a news operation for channel 61, in the mold of the respected WTIC radio newsroom, was an early and long-held goal for Arnold Chase and his team.
 At the station's dedication ceremony in 1984, general manager Bruce C. Mayer promised, "As soon as we're ready, and that won't be too long, we're going to present the facts with a first-class news operation in the WTIC tradition."
 A news studio and newsroom were accommodated in the design of the One Corporate Center studios.
-However, it was nearly five years before WTIC-TV aired a local newscast, in part because the merger into Chase Broadcasting helped afford the financial backing to make it a reality.
+However, five years passed before WTIC-TV aired a local newscast, in part because the merger into Chase Broadcasting helped afford the financial backing to make it a reality.

 In November 1988, W. Vincent Burke, a former news executive with ABC, was hired to serve as the founding news director.
 Many anchors expressed interest in presenting the new half-hour 10 p.m. newscast, but even network correspondents were turned down to hire Chase's first choice.
 Longtime Connecticut news anchor Pat Sheehan, who had recently departed WFSB and was working as an investment banker, agreed to become the face of the new WTIC-TV newscast, meshing with the serious news approach favored by Chase.

 The WTIC News at Ten began broadcasting in April 1989.
-Sheehan was joined by Beth Carroll, who had worked in Springfield, Massachusetts, on the anchor desk.
+Sheehan was joined by Beth Carroll, who had worked at WWLP-TV in Springfield, Massachusetts, on the anchor desk.
 In its early years, one of the most substantial areas of investment—and impact on the overall market—for WTIC-TV news was weather forecasting.
 The station had the first private Doppler weather radar in the state, which it trumpeted after a major severe weather outbreak on July 10, three months after the newscast hit the air.
 A private weather forecasting business, the New England Weather Service, was then created as an adjunct to WTIC radio and television.
 This led to a competition among Connecticut television stations to invest in new weather forecasting equipment.
 Ratings began to rise as well.
 At the start of 1991, the station expanded its newscast to seven days a week.